wendajin/tama-smart-english-dlc/README.md

 ....
 English nor japanese is my first language so please dont expect perfect DLC.
 I mainly did it for me and my wife.
+Also some AI was used for batch file formatting, for translation multiple translators, online dictionaries and language models were used.

 https://www.reddit.com/r/DigimonVitalBracelet/comments/xukzo2/about_the_mr_blinky_tool_and_tamagotchi_smart/
 here you should be able to ask around for original dumps if you have any issues dumping it yourself...